The forgotten element - Interphones

 position to adequately drive the command set modulator to 100% without the usual shouting required.
 The original

-microphone amplifier in the command set modulators don't normally have enough gain to accomplish this.
+microphone amplifiers in the three command set modulators don't normally have enough gain to accomplish this.
 With a level pot

-added to the circuit, it will usually permit a range of carbon microphone buttons, even those which are fairly severely
+added to the circuit, it will usually permit a range of carbon microphone buttons, even those which are somewhat

 AAC/AAF amplifiers - just the basics